 There is a relatively newer concept in stucco ceiling design and that is the knockdown style some homebuilders are applying, this is to give the living space a different look from the old typical popcorn type of ceiling.
 When considering doing your ceiling in your living room or dining room or even possibly your bedrooms, instead of doing a regular stucco ceiling spraying try taking a wide trowel and knocking down all the tips and sharp points from the freshly sprayed stucco.

 Passing over the freshly sprayed stucco will smooth out the jagged surface giving the ceiling design you're looking for.
 You can experiment as to how much you want to flatten out your stucco.

 If you have already an existing popcorn stucco ceiling you will have to remove the stucco popcorn from the ceiling this will bring it back to a flat surface.
 Then you can reapply the popcorn stucco.
-And while the stucco is in its wet/moist state you can break down the tops by smoothing out with a flat knife or scraper to a desired look.
+And while the stucco is in its wet/moist state you can break down the tops by smoothing it out with a flat knife or scraper to a desired look.
 This is almost something similar to performing French plastering.
-You can do this stucco up application and layers.
-This is almost an artistic type of adventure so I would suggest that if you have never done this before it better to try in a room where you can afford to redo it.
+You can do this stucco-up application and layers.
+This is almost an artistic type of adventure so I would suggest that if you have never done this before it is better to try in a room where you can afford to redo it.

 Quite a Bit Different Look Than Just Plain Popcorn Stucco